Phase transitions and equilibrium measures in random matrix models: The quartic external field

 \section{The quartic external field}

 In this section we consider in detail a particularly important case of a quartic potential, i.e.~when $m=2$ in the representation \eqref{phiPolyn}.
 Observe that this is the first non-trivial situation, since for $m=1$ (quadratic polynomial) all calculations are rather straightforward.
 According to Section \ref{sec:polyn}, for $t>0$, $S_t$ has the form \eqref{assupport} with either $p=1$ (``one-cut regime" or ``one-cut case") or $p=2$ (``two-cut case").
-Additionally to the description of all possible scenarios for the evolution of $S_t$ as $t$ travels the positive semi axis, we characterize here the quartic potentials $\varphi$ for which $S_t$ is connected \emph{for all values of} $t>0$, as well as those for which the singularity of type III (higher order vanishing of the density of the equilibrium measure $\lambda_t$) or the birth of new local extrema occur.
+Additionally to the description of all possible scenarios for the evolution of $S_t$ as $t$ travels the positive semi axis, we characterize here the quartic potentials $\varphi$ for which $S_t$ is connected \emph{for all values of} $t>0$ ($\varphi \in \frak F$ in the notation \eqref{frakF}), as well as those for which the singularity of type III (higher order vanishing of the density of the equilibrium measure $\lambda_t$) or the birth of new local extrema occur.

-Roughly speaking, the evolution of $S_t$ can be described qualitatively as follows: for the quartic potential $\varphi$ there exists a two-sided infinite sector on the plane, centered at a global minimum of $\varphi$ and symmetric with respect to the horizontal line passing through this minimum and with the slope $0.27872057\dots$, such that $S_t$ is a single interval for all values of $t>0$ if and only if the other critical points of $\varphi$ lie outside of this sector.
+Roughly speaking, the evolution of $S_t$ can be described qualitatively as follows: for the quartic potential $\varphi$ there exists a two-sided infinite sector on the plane, centered at a global minimum of $\varphi$ and symmetric with respect to the horizontal line passing through this minimum and with the slope $0.27872057\dots$, such that $\varphi \in \frak F$ if and only if the other critical points of $\varphi$ lie outside of this sector.
 Otherwise, the positive $t$-semi axis splits into two finite subintervals and an infinite ray.
 The finite subinterval containing $t=0$ (which may degenerate to a single point $t=0$) corresponds to the one-cut situation, and for the neighboring finite interval the support $S_t$ has two connected components.
 Finally, the infinite ray corresponds again to the one-cut case.

 Recall (see Sections \ref{subsec:classification} and \ref{sec:phasetrans}) that the transition from one to two cuts occurs always by saturation of the inequality in \eqref{equilibrium1}, while the transition from two to one cut occurs by collision of some zeros of the right hand side of \eqref{charactMeasure1}.